RogerHuangPKX/RogerHuangPKX.github.io/_pages/about.md

 ## PRACTICAL EXPERIENCE

 ### Pfizer
-*Intern in the Medical Department *
+*Intern in the Medical Department*
+*Beijing, China*    04/2022-10/2022
+* Assisted in preparing and organizing ASCO meetings;
+*	Helped with the compilation of the 2022 diagnostic criteria for breast cancer in China;
+*	Developed a small deep learning-based application, using the decision tree algorithm to assist with breast disease diagnoses and help patients obtain the most suitable treatment plans.

 ### Institute of Semiconductors, Chinese Academy of Sciences
 *Research Intern, Advisor: Dr. Liping Zhang*